Let’s talk toddler!

 - Respond to wanted behaviors with positive words and ignore unwanted behaviors.
 Use time outs for behaviors like hitting, biting, and shoving.

-At your child’s 18 month and 24 month well child visit, your physician should be screening for signs of autism.
+At your child’s 18 month and 24 month well child visit, your healthcare provider should be screening for signs of autism.
 Red flags that a parent might see are:

 - Your child repeats words but does not try to participate in conversations.